 - Feelings of low self-worth, guilt or shortcomings

 - Difficulty concentrating or making decisions

 - Suicidal thoughts or intentions

-Although depression can be a devastating illness, it often responds to treatment.
+Although depressive disorder can be a devastating illness, it often responds to treatment.
 The key is to get a specific evaluation and treatment plan.
 Safety planning is important for individuals who have suicidal thoughts.
 After an assessment rules out medical and other possible causes, a patient-centered treatment plans can include any or a combination of the following:

 - Brain stimulation therapies can be tried if psychotherapy and/or medication are not effective.
-These include electroconvulsive therapy (ECT) for depressive disorder with psychosis or repetitive transcranial magnetic stimulation (rTMS)
+These include electroconvulsive therapy (ECT) for depressive disorder with psychosis or repetitive transcranial magnetic stimulation (rTMS) for severe depression.

-- Light therapy, which uses a light box to expose a person to full spectrum light and regulate the hormone melatonin
+- Light therapy, which uses a light box to expose a person to full spectrum light in an effort to regulate the hormone melatonin.